menicgiulia/CPIExtract/README.md

 ```
 ### Server execution
 The databases are stored on the mySQL server.
 Users must have a working mySQL server. \
 We suggest using [mySQL Workbench CE](https://dev.mysql.com/downloads/workbench/).
-Once setup, create a database named `cpie` and load the downloaded databases as tables into the SQL database.
+Once setup, create a database schema named `cpie` and load the **downloaded and preprocessed** databases as tables into the SQL database, which can be done using the provided [SQL_load](SQL_load.ipynb) notebook.

 ```python
 from cpie.pipelines import Comp2Prot